nnaaff/Django-News-App/README.md

 # Django-News-App
-A simple news app in Django that displays the latest news from around the world using News API
+A simple news app in Django that displays the latest news headlines and articles from the US using News API